Break's

 For example, I count different instances of the same crack intro different releases as the content clearly differs.
 Updated versions such as bug fixes are also worth archiving.

 On the other hand, my files will not include alternate checksum versions of the same release if the differences do not affect functionality in reasonable ways.
-This goes for e.g. byte differences in a disk image outside executed code, or versions of the same executable repacked using different crunchers.
+This goes for e.g. byte differences in a disk image outside executed code/data, or versions of the same executable repacked using different crunchers.

-What about releases you don't see as collection-worthy?
+What about releases you don't see as collection worthy?

-Don't worry, nothing apart from 100% dupes is trashed.
+Don't worry, nothing apart from bit-perfect dupes is trashed.
 In the future I might make other types of data such as plain textfiles or individual pieces of graphics available in some form.
 In the meantime, all the "unworthy" material is still privately stored and backed up regularly.

 Why so few AGA prods and recent releases?

 First, searching and archiving prods released after the Internet became widespread is not much of a challenge, nor a historically significant task.
 Most of those releases have already been uploaded to places like Aminet, archived quite systematically and mirrored in dozens of places.
-So they are not yet disappearing anywhere, which doesn't go for old rare demos deteriorating on floppy disks in cellars and attics around Europe..
+So they are not yet disappearing anywhere, which doesn't go for old rare demos deteriorating on floppy disks in cellars and attics around Europe and beyond..

 Why don't you preserve original file names?